Table of Contents

 Central and peripheral opioid receptors are coupled to inhibitory G-proteins.
 The inhibition of adenylate cyclase activity lowers Ca2+ and results in hyperpolarization.

-The effect on receptor types
+Effects based on receptor types

 The effects of κ receptors include spinal analgesia, sedation, and miosis.

-δ-receptors induce cardiovascular stimulation and mydriasis and can cause dysphoria and hallucinations.
+δ-receptors induce cardiovascular stimulation and mydriasis, and can cause dysphoria and hallucinations.